elbaro/pyro-postgres/book/src/tx.md

   def rollback(self) -> None: ...
 ```

-The recommended way to use transactions is with a context manager.
+The transactions should be entered as a context manager.
 On successful exit, the transaction commits.
 On exception, it rolls back.

 ```py